 - Impacts on monitoring: These constraints make it almost impossible to be near tailings ponds at night and limit walking and/or driving near the pond perimeter due to drowning risks, etc. - Possible actions to remove constraints: - Most shoreline searches for bird mortalities (5.2) will be conducted by boats traveling near shorelines. - Identification of safe survey stations (5.1.1) - Installation and operation of automated instrument-based monitoring (section 7) - Shift start/end times are dictated by company-wide safety protocols that require all individuals at mining sites to check in/out at designated times of the day.
-These protocols differ among sites and may be very difficult to standardize. - Impacts on monitoring: The timing of shifts may impact the timing of monitoring when start/end times overlap with critical dawn and dusk monitoring periods. - Possible actions to remove constraints: - Operators will make efforts to implement dawn/dusk surveys during peak spring migration (15 April to 20 May) in 2011. - Make use of night shifts if available. - Develop safe work plans which allow work outside of normal shift hours.
-Plans must be approved by Occupational Health and Safety. - Obtain blanket permits to avoid signing in every 4 hours. - Installation and operation of automated instrument-based monitoring (section 7)
+These protocols differ among sites.
+In 2011, detection rates increased slightly in the late morning period, alleviating operational constraints involved in dawn and dusk observations (St. Clair et al. 2012). - For standardization and operational simplification, we recommend that each operator aim to do one observation per observation site between sunrise and 6 hours after sunrise.
+Alternatively, operators could sample throughout the daylight hours provided they (a) alternated the order of visits at sites to avoid the potential for systematic biases between sites and times, (b) continued to record the timing of observations, and (c) adjusted schedules to ensure that sampling times within seasons was similar across sites (St. Clair et al. 2012). - Operators could census pond with one, two or more individuals according to their own operational contexts.
+As for variation in the timing of observations, variation in the number of observers within lease sites must be recorded and spread equally among observation times and sites so that the potential for unintended confounds between methods and results can be measured and avoided. - Impacts on monitoring: The timing of shifts may impact the timing of monitoring when start/end times overlap with critical dawn monitoring periods. - Possible actions to remove constraints: - Operators will make efforts to implement early morning surveys during peak spring migration (15 April to 20 May) in 2012 - Operators will start with a different pond each day and do their rotation from that pond onward, to avoid systematic confounds between time and site. - Obtain blanket permits to avoid signing in every 4 hours. - Installation and operation of automated instrument-based monitoring (section 7)